 Due to the system misconfiguration, every time taxpayer updates or their account details, the URL page adds the identifying number later collected by Adobe and Google analytics operating on the site.

 Microsoft customer support data leak

 In 2020, the industry-leading organisation fell victim to a data leakage when an attacker found a misconfigured access control system for the customer support database.
-A customer support database holding more than 280 million Microsoft customer records was left unprotected on the web.
+A customer support database with over 280 million Microsoft customer records was left unprotected on the web.
 Microsoft says the database did not include any other personal information.